How analog can I go in 2018? And why would I ever want to? Am I nuts?

 - County street guide is a great idea – a spiral bound edition

-- Country road atlas – the mid size or regular.
-Good for handling while driving.
+- Country road atlas – the mid size is easier to handle in the car.

 - Business phone book for your car, so you can find the address for local businesses so you can navigate on the fly without needing GPS.
 The phone numbers can also come in handy if you need to check business hours on the fly (using your emergency cell).
 Call Yellow Pages at 877-243-8339, to order a copy of the business listings for the house.
 Order a smaller size business listing book from Yellow Bool (Hibu publishing) – 800-929-3556 to keep in the car.
 Having this in the car REALLY comes in handy, for finding addresses of business you want to visit while on the go, as well as finding the phone number for a business across town if you want to check their hours before you make the trip.
 You can use your emergency cell to give them a call, or find a payphone?
 Wait, those don’t exist anymore…

 2. Instead of a smartphone or cell phone…consider a home phone.
 Unless you have a horrible cell phone plan like I had, chances are that Spectrum or whomever offers internet and home phone services, will charge less for a home phone line than a cell phone.

 For emergencies or car breakdowns, I took my cheap Samsung smartphone to T.Mobile, and they ‘unlocked’ my smartphone, so I could begin service with them.
 They offer a prepaid plan, which gives me either 30 minutes, or 30 texts, or a combination of both, each month, for $3.
 AT&T Also offers a cheap plan, where you pay nothing for the days you don’t use the cell phone, but $2 for each day that you DO use it, and the minutes are unlimited.
 With T.Mobile, I’m paying $36 for the entire year, plus a $10 activation fee.
 Wowsers — I mean, that’s affordable!